Faith-600/Signup-Signin-MySql/README.md

 Signup-Signin-MySQL Project
 This is a full-stack application built using React for the frontend and Express with MySQL for the backend.
-The project features user authentication, e-commerce functionality, the ability to comment on posts, a simple chat app, and a direct login feature for Guest Userd with specific restrictions.
+The project features user authentication, e-commerce functionality, the ability to comment on posts, a simple chat app, and a direct login feature for Guest Users with specific restrictions.

 Features
 User Authentication: